mokagio/mokacoding/_posts/2013-10-31-Xcode-projects-and-workspaces.md

 ---
 layout: post
-title: Xcode a dive into projects and workspaces
+title: A dive into Xcode projects and workspaces
+categories:
+- Be smart or at least try!
+- Learn
+tags:
+- Xcode
+- iOS
+- Objective-C
+- Questions
+- Hacking
+published: true
+seo_description: A look at how Xcode stores information about the project and the workspace
+keyword: Xcode project workspace
 ---

 _Note: this is post is the first answer to my [October's Questions]().
 It should have arrived earlier but this month has been strange, because of several reasons I didn't had and didn't make enough time to write.
 But let's get started!_